-A major exhibition of important new works by Rachel Whiteread will open at Gagosian Gallery, London.
-This exhibition includes over twenty sculptures and drawings completed over the last two years and is scheduled to coincide with "Embankment," her much anticipated Unilever Series commission for the Turbine Hall at Tate Modern, on view from 11 October 2005 through 2 April 2006.
+A major exhibition of important new works by Rachel Whiteread will open at Gagosian, London.
+This exhibition includes over twenty sculptures and drawings completed over the last two years and is scheduled to coincide with Embankment, her much anticipated Unilever Series commission for the Turbine Hall at Tate Modern, on view from October 11, 2005, through April 2, 2006.

-Rachel Whiteread is one of Britain's leading contemporary sculptors.
+Whiteread is one of Britain’s leading contemporary sculptors.
 Born in London in 1963, she studied painting at Brighton Polytechnic and sculpture at the Slade School of Fine Art.
-She shot to public attention in 1993 with her sculpture, "House," a life-sized replica of the interior of a condemned terraced house in London's East End which provoked intense public debate until it was eventually demolished in 1994.
+She shot to public attention in 1993 with her sculpture, House, a life-size replica of the interior of a condemned terraced house in London’s East End which provoked intense public debate until it was eventually demolished in 1994.